-Hobbs Enterprise (UK) Ltd T/A MCS understands that your privacy is important to you and that you care about how your personal data is used.
-We respect and value the privacy of everyone who visits this website, www.mcs.support (“our Site”) and will only collect and use personal data in ways that are described here, and in a way that is consistent with our obligations and your rights under the law.
+Hobbs Enterprise (UK) Ltd T/A MCS understands that your privacy is important and that you care about how your personal data is used.
+We respect and value the privacy of everyone who visits this website, www.mcs.support (“our Site”) and will only collect and use personal data in ways described here and in a way that is consistent with our obligations and your rights under the law.

 In this Policy the following terms shall have the following meanings:

 |“Account”||means an account required to access and/or use certain areas and features of our Site;|